Businesses — and their owners and executives — may need to adjust their tax strategies

 Research credit.
 The research credit (often called the “research and development” credit) gives businesses an incentive to step up their investments in research.

-Certain start-ups (in general, those with less than $5 million in gross receipts) that haven’t yet incurred any income tax liability can use the credit against their payroll tax.
+Certain start-ups (in general, those with less than $5 million in gross receipts) that haven’t yet incurred any income tax liability can, alternatively, use the credit against their payroll tax.

 While the credit is complicated to compute, the tax savings can prove significant.

 Work Opportunity credit.
 This credit is designed to encourage hiring from certain disadvantaged groups, such as certain veterans, ex-felons, individuals who’ve been unemployed for 27 weeks or more and food stamp recipients.
-Despite its proposed elimination, the credit survived and is available for 2018.
+The credit is scheduled to expire on Dec.
+31, 2020.

 The size of the tax credit depends on the hired person’s target group, the wages paid to that person and the number of hours that person worked during the first year of employment.
 The maximum tax credit that can be earned for each member of a target group is generally $2,400 per adult employee.
 But the credit can be higher for members of certain target groups, up to as much as $9,600 for certain veterans.